Eya-Gourar/Degraded-Document-Enhancement-for-text-region-extraction/README.md

 # Degraded Document Enhancement for text region extraction

-This repo contains different approaches to binarize degraded documents using both simple thresholding techniques, such as : Otsu, Integral Images & Contrast Enhancement methods, and deep Learning threshold-based methods as in the use of Transformers in Binarization context.
+This repo contains different approaches to binarize degraded documents using both simple thresholding techniques, such as : Otsu, Integral Images & Contrast Enhancement methods, and deep Learning threshold-based methods as in the use of Transformers in Binarization context and GANs.
 Then test OCR modules *pytesseract* , *keras_ocr* & *easyocr* on both original and binarized samples to see what output comes out.

 Folder Structure
 ================